 For more on these points, see the article on equity research recruiting.

-The ER Analyst Job: Worth the Grind or the Career Change?
+The Equity Research Analyst Job: Worth the Grind or the Career Change?

 In these articles, I usually conclude with an “It depends”-type answer and present both sides.

 But I’ll be more definitive here: a long-term career in equity research is probably not worth it as of 2019 – 2020 unless you truly love it and can’t imagine doing anything else.